Jamie Costa: Upcoming projects

 Currently in post-production, Costa will be portraying Herman Schultz / Shocker ll in the upcoming web series Spider Man and the Monsters of Manhattan after it was previously announced to be released in 2021.

-Costa will also star in the action-supernatural film, Fight For Your Life with director Luke Sparke alongside Entourage star, Jeremy Piven set to release on a undisclosed date.
+Costa will also star in the action-supernatural film, Fight For Your Life with director Luke Sparke alongside Entourage star, Jeremy Piven set to release on an undisclosed date.

-In 2025, on a live stream on his youtube channel, Costa revealed he was recording voiceover work for his first feature length animation film.
+In 2025, on a live stream on his YouTube channel, Costa revealed he was recording voiceover work for his first feature length animation film.
 Costa also announced that he will also doing voice work for a major video game project.
 The video game project has yet to be revealed.

-On November 17th, Costa revealed that he would have a voice role in his first animated feature length film in Brad Bird's neo-noir science fiction action comedy film, Ray Gunn which will release in 2026 on Netflix.
+On November 17, Costa revealed that he would have a voice role in his first animated feature-length film in Brad Bird's neo-noir science fiction film, Ray Gunn which will release in 2026 on Netflix.